First shots fired in the Revolution. “The shot heard ’round

 Fishing Creek, SC

 Lt.
-Col. Banastre Tarleton surprised Thomas Sumter’s command
+Col. Banastre Tarleton surprised Thomas Sumter’s command and defeated it.

 18 Aug.
 1780